kubernetes-sigs/gateway-api/conformance/reports/README.md

 is structured as follows:

 - **API channel**: the channel of the Gateway API (standard or experimental).
-It MUST correspond to the channel specified in the related report.
+It MUST correspond to the `gatewayAPIChannel` field of the related report.
 - **Implementation version**: the link to the GitHub/website page related to the release.
-The release MUST always be a semver and correspond to the `version` field of the report.
+The release value MUST always be a semver and correspond to the `implementation.version` field of the report.
 - **Mode**: the operating mode of the implementation (the default is `standard`).
-  It MUST correspond to the `gatewayAPIChannel` field specified in the related report.
+  It MUST correspond to the `mode` field specified in the related report.
+  In case a mode different from `default` is declared in a report, the implementation needs to add information in the "reproduce" section (see below) on how to configure such a mode.
-- Report: the link to the related report.
-It MUST be in the form of `[link](./report.yaml)`
+- **Report**: the link to the related report.
+It MUST be in the form of `[link](./report.yaml)`.
+The reports must be named according to the following
+  pattern: `<API Channel>-<Implementation version>-<mode>-report.yaml`.

 ### Reproduce